A checklist for buying ASX Listed Investment Companies (LICs) shares

 Are ASX LICs a good investment?

-ASX LICs of the more “active” variety can be a good hunting ground when they drift out to discounts to NTA of circa 20%.
-If you analyze the above factors, there is good scope to outperform the market.
+ASX LICs of the more “active” variety might be a good hunting ground when they drift out to discounts to NTA of circa 20%.
+If you analyze the above factors, there could be scope to outperform the market.
 However I would be very cautious about buying the actively managed LICs and just sitting on them very long term when paying NTA or premiums.
 Fees, costs, dilution from fund managers with questionable shareholder alignment will eat away at returns.
-Low fee LICs like AFIC and Argo are a different story, where the low MER suits longer term holding
+Low fee LICs like AFIC and Argo are a different story, where the low MER suits longer term holding.
+However these larger more passive LICs have recently struggled to beat the market.

 Additional notes regarding point 3 above and “creative” performance reporting from LICs.